 - In the paint industry, Asian Paints Ltd. transformed itself from a maker of coatings in 13 regions of India to a provider of coatings, painting services, design services, and home renovations in 17 countries.
 The technology the company’s leaders used wasn’t rocket science.
 The organization’s transformation was powered by Enterprise Resource Planning (ERP) software, call centers, mobile phones and tablets, analytics, and some machine learning and autonomous manufacturing.
 More important was strong leadership that reimagined how the company worked and continuously drove for new business opportunities.

 - In the shipbuilding industry, while many companies use virtual reality (VR) technology to help designers envision complex product designs, leaders at Newport News Shipbuilding, a division of Huntington Ingalls Industries Inc., used the technology in other strategic ways.
 In an effort to speed the development of large U.S. Navy aircraft carriers, the Virginia-based manufacturer had invested in digital design tools and new product designs.
 But coordinating and motivating thousands of workers remained a challenge.
-It was tough for employees to understand how their work fit into the broader story of building a giant aircraft carrier or recognize how their work interacted with that of others.
+It was tough for employees to understand how their work fit into the broader story of building a giant aircraft carrier or to recognize how their work interacted with that of others.
 VR became a useful tool in the company’s broader effort to transform the work process: Now workers can don VR glasses to see what is behind a wall they are drilling or how a new bracket should look when mounted.
 They get warnings when a part is too heavy to lift without special equipment, and instructions on the correct sequence for installing components.
 And they can always see where their part of the work fits into the bigger project that they are collectively building.

 VR by itself is an interesting digital tool.
 VR as part of a broader work transformation strategy is much more powerful.